 Do: Your own work

 As I mentioned before, it’s only natural for our own biases and body image “stuff” to come up while discussing these topics with clients.
-It is extremely beneficial for us to get our own supervision.
+Hence, it is extremely beneficial for us to get our own supervision.
 To read blogs.
 To take courses or webinars.
-So we can better support our clients in navigating these tricky topics.
+In effect, we can better support our clients in navigating these tricky topics.

 Some questions to ask yourself and possibly take to a supervisor: